alexpearce/home/_posts/tips/2012-04-22-simple-jekyll-searching.md

 title: Simple Jekyll Searching
 category: Tips
 tags: [Jekyll, JavaScript]
+description: How to add simple JSON-based searching to Jekyll site.
 ---

 I [recently made](/2012/04/hello) this blog with [Jekyll](https://github.com/mojombo/jekyll).
 It's a nice little program once you get used to it's methodology.
 Jekyll's daughter, [Octopress](http://octopress.org/), touts itself as being "for hackers" and Jekyll itself isn't much different in this respect.